Rolling Stone trial: Jury finds magazine liable for defamation for discredited rape story

 The federal jury in Virginia was composed of eight women and two men.
 They reached their decision on the third day of deliberations after hearing two weeks of testimony.

+Because a judge had ruled that Eramo is a public figure, the jury needed to determine that each defendant acted with "actual malice" -- making statements they knew were false, or showing reckless disregard -- to hold them liable for defamation.

-Erdely was found liable for parts of the original story and for interviews she gave about it.
+Erdely was found liable for defamation for two parts of the original story, and for interviews she gave about the piece on the radio, on a Slate podcast and to The Washington Post.

-The jury found that the magazine and publisher, Wenner Media, were liable for defamation for republishing the story several weeks later with an editor's note acknowledging doubts about Jackie's account.
+The jury found that the magazine and publisher, Wenner Media, were liable for defamation for three parts of the story after they republished it several weeks later with an editor's note.
+The note acknowledged doubts about Jackie's account but did not change or remove any part of the original story.

-Rolling Stone retracted the article in April 2015 after a review by the Columbia Journalism School concluded that it was a "story of journalistic failure."
+Rolling Stone fully retracted the article in April 2015 after a review by the Columbia Journalism School concluded that it was a "story of journalistic failure."
 The review also said the article risked spreading the idea that women invent rape allegations.

 Related: How the Rolling Stone article became a national issue

+But she said the rationale for holding the magazine and publisher liable -- that they effectively brought the story to a new audience by republishing it with an editor's note -- was a concern.

+"I think Rolling Stone was trying to make good and make up for original deficiencies in the article, which is something we say, as an ethical matter, news organizations should do," she said.
+"If doing something like that increases your vulnerability to suit, that's an incredible disincentive for journalists to do that sort of thing."

-In a statement after the verdict, the magazine acknowledged "journalistic mistakes" in an attempt to "present this complicated issue from the perspective of a survivor."
+In a statement after the verdict, Rolling Stone acknowledged "journalistic mistakes" in an attempt to "present this complicated issue from the perspective of a survivor."

 "It is our deep hope that our failings do not deflect from the pervasive issues discussed in the piece, and that reporting on sexual assault cases ultimately results in campus policies that better protect our students," the magazine said.